nsidc/earthaccess/docs/contributor/triaging.md

 # Issue Triaging and Prioritization Guide

-With constant influx of new issues, it's essential to prioritize and categorize them efficiently to ensure that the most important problems are addressed promptly.
+With a constant influx of new issues, it's essential to prioritize and categorize them efficiently to ensure that the most important problems are addressed promptly.
 This document outlines our approach to triaging issues on GitHub, including guidelines for labeling and resolving issues, as well as best practices for maintaining a well-organized, prioritized, and up-to-date issue tracker via the `earthaccess` [GitHub Project](https://github.com/orgs/earthaccess-dev/projects/1).

 !!! tip